I always get asked…. “Jenn, do you do same day In-Person Sales (IPS)?”

 Don’t overwhelm your clients with large amounts of photos in the IPS session.
 Displaying samples of every possible product can hurt your profit margin.

 After all, sample products are expensive!
-So instead, show clients a limited selection of their best images with a few dis
+So instead, show clients a limited selection of their best images with a few display samples of products they can purchase.

 Once they agree to your standard products you can also mention the variety of other options, from calendars to canvas art.